Leeds in top 40 most international universities

 Leeds has been recognised as one of the world's most international universities.

-The Times Higher Education ranking shows that Leeds has risen for a second consecutive year, and is now in the top 40 in the world.
+The Times Higher Education ranking 2020 shows that Leeds has risen five places, and continues in the top 40 in the world for the second consecutive year.

 Professor Hai-Sui Yu, the University of Leeds’ Deputy Vice-Chancellor: International, said: “Leeds attracts the brightest international students and scholars, harnessing great minds to bear down on the big, intractable problems facing the world.